usnistgov/nestor/docs/how_to_guide/tutorial.rst

    synonyms (the other words that were linked with the Similar Pattern subwindow in the Section: `1 Gram Token tab`_).
-   In this example, “oil” is an “unknown (U)” classification and has no other synonyms at this point; “leak” is a “problem (P)” and has no other synonyms at this point.
+   In this example, “oil” is an “unknown (U)” classification and has no other synonyms at this point; “leak” is a “problem (P)” and has synonyms: leak, leaking, leaks, leaky.

 |image20|